 - Submit the skill for certification.

-An Alexa music skill system consists of the following:
+An Alexa music, radio, or podcast skill system consists of the following:

-- The person who subscribes to a music service and interacts with an Alexa-enabled device.
+- The person who listens to a music service, radio stations, or podcasts and interacts with an Alexa-enabled device.

-- A service that understands a user's voice commands and converts them to messages that are sent to a music skill.
+- A service that understands a user's voice commands and converts them to messages that are sent to a music, radio, or podcast skill.

 - AWS Lambda

-- A compute service offered by Amazon Web Services (AWS) that hosts the music skill code.
+- A compute service offered by Amazon Web Services (AWS) that hosts the music or radio skill code.

-- Code and configuration that interprets messages received from Alexa, and communicates with a music service cloud.
+- Code and configuration that interprets messages received from Alexa, and communicates with a music, radio, or podcast service cloud.

 - Your cloud environment that manages your users and content.

-- Audio content that is sent to Alexa for playback on an Alexa-enabled device.
+- Audio content that's sent to Alexa for playback on an Alexa-enabled device.

-- Files that you provide to Alexa that contain information about all of the music content available through your music skill.
+- Files that you provide to Alexa that contain information about all of the music, radio, or podcast content available through your skill.

 The following example scenario explains how an Alexa music skill system works:

-- A user enables a music skill and then says, "Alexa, play Lady Gaga on skill name" to his or her Alexa-enabled device.
+- A user enables a music skill and then says, "Alexa, play Lady Gaga on <skill name>" to their Alexa-enabled device.

 - The Alexa-enabled device hears this utterance and sends it to the Alexa service for interpretation.

-- The Alexa service interprets the action as "play".
-It composes a JSON message (a GetPlayableContent API request) and sends it to the skill to determine if there is music or audio available to satisfy the user's utterance.
+- The Alexa service interprets the action as "play."
+It composes a JSON message (a GetPlayableContent request) and sends it to the skill to determine if there is music or audio available to satisfy the user's utterance.
 The

 - The action ("resolve to playable content").